osmandapp/web/main/docs/user/plugins/nautical-charts.md

 <InfoIncompleteArticle/>

-Nautical map is a detailed graphic representation of oceans, seas, coastal areas, and rivers that helps you navigate the water and know popular routes, obstacles in your waterway, nearest harbors, anchorages, and other essential references.
+Nautical map view is a detailed graphic representation of oceans, seas, coastal areas, and rivers that helps you navigate the water and know popular routes, obstacles in your waterway, nearest harbors, anchorages, and other important landmarks.